 - Acquire 100 hours of coaching experience

 - Earn a passing grade on the online, multiple-choice ICF Coach Knowledge Assessment exam

 MODULES OF COACH TRAINING - Level 1

 This course presents the ICF core competencies, the ICF code of ethics, the definition of coaching, and the four cornerstones of coaching.
 The four cornerstones are that people are naturally creative, all parts of a client are welcome, the client sets the agenda and coaching focuses on the client not the problem.
 The concept of the presenting agenda and deeper agenda are described.
 The students learn and practice the three levels of listening and powerful questions.
 Lastly, the students learn the outline of a basic coaching session, including establishing the coaching agreement, establishing trust, maintaining presence, and direct communication, followed by coaching practice in dyads.

 After students learn the fundamentals, the coach trainer describes the four pathways of coaching.
-The first pathway is that of Awakening.
+The first pathway is that of Happiness.
 Students learn the concept of fulfillment in life and how it relates to inner passion, vision, and overcoming challenges and obstacles.
 The steps in this process are to (1) connect clients to their vision; (2) set a resonant goal that draws the client into their vision, and making those steps resonant and accountable; and (3) help the client to welcome the inner protectors who have reservations about change, uncovering what is getting in the way of manifesting the vision.
 This course presents a visualization exercise showing the students how to connect with their vision and passion.
 Included in this course are the topics of designing action, planning and goal setting, managing progress and accountability, and asking powerful questions amongst others.